-The burger market has gotten more competitive in recent years, making it pretty difficult for sit-down restaurants like Red Robin to keep attracting customers.
+The burger market has gotten more competitive in recent years, making it pretty difficult for sit-down restaurants like Red Robin to keep attracting customers, especially considering its business model was so closely tied to struggling malls.
 Even though the company has implemented some cost-cutting measures and has been working on menu innovation, operational efficiency and an improved customer service platform to boost revenues, the future does not look bright for Red Robin.
 For the second quarter of 2019, the brand reported a 2.3% decline in same-store sales.

 In 1921, when a health clinician spilled some wheat gruel onto a hot stove and saw it turn into golden wheat flakes, he dubbed them “Washburn’s Gold Medal Whole Wheat Flakes.”
 He changed the name to Wheaties, and the brand gained popularity when Lou Gehrig and 46 of the 51 players on the 1939 Major League Baseball All-Star team gave testimonials for the cereal.
 In the late 1950s, the company signed sponsorship deals with sports legends, who would appear on the box, which explains the slogan “The Breakfast of Champions.”

 People just aren’t eating much cereal anymore.
 As consumers continue to gravitate toward healthier, fresher food, many classic brands are taking a heavy hit.
 General Mills, Wheaties’ parent company, reported that 2017 marked the third straight year of declining sales.